-The holiday season can be expensive.
-Here are my top 10 tips for making your holidays more affordable and less of a stress.
+The ideas. can be expensive.
+Here are my top 14 tips for making more affordable and less of a stress on your back account.
+Saving during the holidays can be done, with some careful planning, a good and those thoughtful

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.